Scott-MacD/space-game/notes/misc.md

         - different factions have different stories?
     - unlockable starting equipment

+- Persitant world when you die
+    - The game does not start over
+    - Control switches to another significant ship in current faction

 - Actual story, components randomly shuffled, mission points generate based on seed and explored world
-    - Take inspiration from FTL, Halcyon 6, Heat Signature, Shadow of Mordor
+    - Take inspiration from FTL, Halcyon 6, Heat Signature, Shadow of Mordor, Crusader Kings 3, Mount and Blade
     - Events with multiple choice responses with pseudo random (based on seed) outcomes
     - Each faction has it's own personality and goals
-        - Infliences their decisions
+        - Influences their decisions
         - Have their own inner conflicts with each other
         - May expand territory, even vs each other, under certain conditions